Gino Case

 conclusive about the future.
 In Italian, it literally read:

-"Non vi è nessun procedimento canonico in corso né è previsto per il
+canonico in corso né è previsto per il futuro nei

-futuro nei confronti di p.
+confronti di p.
 Maciel".

-The formula "non è previsto per il futuro" is commonly used in the
+The formula "non è previsto per il futuro" is commonly used

-What is certain is that the preliminary investigation in the Maciel case has
+What is certain is that the preliminary investigation in the Maciel case has moved forward since the pseudo-denial of

-moved forward since the pseudo-denial of May 20, with the accumulation of more
+May 20, with the accumulation of more testimonies and documents.
+And it is on

-the Congregation for the Doctrine of the Faith – not the secretariat of state – will make its decision on the canonical process against the founder
+make its decision on the canonical process against the founder of the

 Decree